Monday, October 27, 2025

 Another attractive aspect of the Democrat party is how much more diverse its leaders are in gender, religion, and cultural heritage.
 DEI – diversity, equality, and inclusion – has become a concept openly rejected by Republican leadership.
 But I want to be inclusive.
 I love the diversity I find in all of creation, including within humanity.
 I regret the fact that some people have fewer open doors in their lives than others based on differences having to do with gender, socioeconomic level, culture, skin color, country of origin, age, sexual identity, or disability.

 In recent days, empathy has been described as a weakness and even a sin by some Republicans.
-But I actively cultivate empathy in my own life by exposing myself to the life experiences of people not like me through books, movies, social media, and a variety of cultural experiences.
-I seek out their stories and their view of the world.
-I am willing to walk into those stories to become more aware of views other than the one being white, born in America, and fluent in English gives me.
+But I actively cultivate empathy in my own life by exposing myself to the stories of people not like me through books, movies, social media, and a variety of cultural experiences.
+I am willing to walk into those stories to become more aware of views other than the one being born white in rural America gives me.
 I still discover prejudices within myself, but I am trying to set them aside rather than embracing them.

 Does that make me a Democrat in our two-party system?
 This is a question I have wrestled with as Trump’s second term has threatened the very foundations of the American experiment.